thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Fetching/Pushing configuration file from/to the external device

-To fetch/push configuration files to/from external devices, the `c8y_configuration_plugin` makes use of file-transfer HTTP APIs of the `tedge_agent`.
+To fetch/push configuration files to/from external devices, the `c8y_configuration_plugin` makes use of file transfer HTTP APIs of the `tedge_agent`.

-The HTTP filetransfer feature of the `tedge_agent` provides the service to transfer files from external devices to the local filesystem of the thin-edge device's, and vice versa.
+The HTTP file transfer feature of the `tedge_agent` provides the service to transfer files from external devices to the local filesystem of the thin-edge device's, and vice versa.

   * `tedge_agent` serves PUT, GET and DELETE requests for temporary file upload, download and removal
     * a temporary file can be uploaded with an HTTP PUT request to `http://<thin-edge IP address>/tedge/tmpfiles`,